Syreyup/Syreyup-LW-Guides/intro cam.md

 ##### (Tip, you can press CTRL + A to create a new timing point, and CTRL + DEL to delete the currently highlighted timing point.)

-Next, look at the position of coin A.
+Next, look at the position of Coin A.

 <p align="left" width="100%">
  <img src="images/java_KM3890ay11.png">
  </p>

 Take note of these coordinates.
-Then, in LaunchCamPlus, take the X, Y, and Z positions from coin A, and put them in the corresponding `Position` sections first frames.
+Then, in LaunchCamPlus, take the X, Y, and Z positions from Coin A, and put them in the corresponding `Position` sections first frames.

-Then, do the same with coin B in the final frames of `Position`.
+Then, do the same with Coin B in the final frames of `Position`.

 <p align="left" width="100%">
  <img src="images/dK8wNZ9LLs.png">